fernandohbrasil/certification-study-toasts/README.md

 SDK 29
 * void setGravity(int gravity, int xOffset, int yOffset)
 * void setMargin(float horizontalMargin, float verticalMargin)
+* void  setView(View view)

 SDK R
 * void addCallback(Toast.Callback callback)

-Note: Up to Sdk 29, it was possible to customize a view to use in Toast.
-However in the Android R version, this will be deprecated.
-So I chose not to implement this, as this will be exclusive content for [Snackbar](https://developer.android.com/reference/com/google/android/material/snackbar/Snackbar), as recommended by the official documentation.
+Note: Up to Sdk 29, we had more options to customize a Toast.
+However in the Android R version, some of them will be deprecated.
+So if you need more versatile you should use [Snackbar](https://developer.android.com/reference/com/google/android/material/snackbar/Snackbar), as Android documentation recommends.

 ## Screenshots